 With years of experience as an online-based physiotherapist, Karen has amassed a good collection of tips and tricks for getting started in the world of telehealth!
 Below, we’ll share some of her key recommendations.

-- Video call software: Karen prefers cloud-based software for making video calls, because it’s easy to set up (and doesn’t require anyone to download anything).
-As we speak we're working on adding telehealth to Cliniko, and expect to release that very soon, read about it here!
+Video call software: Karen prefers cloud-based software for making video calls, because it’s easy to set up (and doesn’t require anyone to download anything).
+Cliniko has built-in telehealth functionality, and you can learn more about that here!

 How Cliniko can help you get started with telehealth